-If earlier timetables had been achievable and voters persuadable, we might by now have had same-sex marriage on the statute books and agreement to the recognition of Australia’s First Peoples in the Constitution.
+If earlier timetables had been achievable and voters persuadable, we might by now have had same sex marriage on the statute books and agreement to the recognition of Australia’s first people in the constitution.

 Instead, the first remains on the horizon and the second is either over the horizon or overtaken altogether.

-With the Senate’s failure to pass the marriage equality plebiscite, some Liberals might have a go at getting a parliamentary vote – but an attempt would be fraught within Coalition ranks.
-At least we can be confident, however, that same-sex marriage would come if and when there is a Labor government.
+With the Senate’s failure to pass the marriage equality plebiscite, some Liberals might have a go at getting a parliamentary vote.
+However an attempt would be fraught within Coalition ranks.
+At least we can be confident, however, that same sex marriage would come if and when there is a Labor government.

-Friday’s “Uluru Statement from the Heart”, which came out of last week’s First Nations national constitutional convention, made it plain that Indigenous people would not unite behind any minimalist position.
+Friday’s “Uluru Statement from the Heart” coming out of last week’s First Nations national constitutional convention made it plain that Indigenous people would not unite behind any minimalist position.

 The council must take into account not just what Indigenous people want but what the community more broadly would likely support.
 This is in order to meet the referendum requirement of a national majority, and a majority in at least four of the six states.

 The latest development has just made harder the council’s task of producing viable advice.

 It is in a bind.
 Does it go along with the Uluru proposal, or does it try to get back to some form of the original idea of recognition?

 It was Tony Abbott’s aspiration – it did not get beyond that – that the “Recognise” referendum be held on May 27 this year – the 50th anniversary of the historic 1967 referendum.

 In retrospect, the thinking that it was necessary to take time to build consensus now looks questionable.
 It might have been better to push ahead quickly.